 Teaching mental toughness skills through cross-country and track is excellent preparation for sports and life.

 Taking the extra time to know a person's unique inner story is critical to long-term success.
-When someone's internal dialog transforms into more positive and life-giving thoughts, many more things become possible in life.
+When internal dialog transforms into positive and life-giving thoughts through a strong "why," many more things become possible.

 Blessings,